2 and 3 July 2025, the AI Forensics team held a public symposium:

 Eleanor Dare (U Cambridge) discusses worlding and arts-based research in the context of a series of pedagogical workshops on AI held in Cambridge, England

-Goda Klumbytė (U Kassel) on the need for new modes of knowing
+Goda Klumbytė (U Kassel) on the need for new modes of knowing, and reporting from the Beyond Explainability workshop

 Discussion